 Towing an Oliver Travel Trailer comes with new challenges and great care and responsibility should be taken when doing so.
-After all, an accident while pulling a trailer is far more severe in most cases than an accident in a car.
-We have designed a trailer for you, that when towed properly, will be safe and dependable for years to come.
+Oliver has designed a trailer that when towed properly, will be safe and dependable for years to come.
 It is now up to you to continue safe practices while loading and towing your trailer.
-Distributing the cargo properly is critical to the safety and handling of your Oliver.

-The most critical safety issue when towing a trailer is knowing all of the different weights involved and how to properly load your Oliver.
+A critical safety issue when towing a trailer is knowing all of the different weights involved and how to properly load your Oliver.
 The first thing to determine is how much is being towed and determining whether it is within the capacity limit.

 It is also critical to determine where to store certain items in the Oliver based on the weight of that item.
+Distributing the cargo properly is critical to the safety and handling of your Oliver.
+Make sure your load is balanced.
+Do not load too much on one side.